I’ve always been fascinated by the Kennedy family. They had all that power; all that audacity.

 THE RIDERLESS HORSE IN JFK’S FUNERAL PROCESSION

-The empty boots facing backward in the stirrups had two levels of meaning.
-First, their being empty indicated the individual would ride no more.
-Secondly, they suggested the deceased was taking one last look back at his family and the troops he commanded.
-Both of these meanings carry forward to today’s tradition of boots reversed in the stirrups.
+The empty boots facing backward in the stirrups has two meanings.
+First, being empty indicated the individual would ride no more.
+Secondly, they suggested the deceased was reversed in the saddle, taking one last look back at the troops he commanded.

-The most famous riderless horse was Black Jack, a half Morgan named for General of the Armies, John “Black Jack” Pershing .
+The most famous riderless horse used iJFK’s funeral was Black Jack, a half Morgan horse named for General of the Armies, John “Black Jack” Pershing.
 Black Jack took part in the state funerals of Presidents Kenendy, Hoover and Johnson And also for the funeral of General Douglas MacArthur.

 A TREAURE TROVE DISCOVERED